ElRinconDeGabs/samaniego-isaac/README.md

 4. **Explore new tech:** Experiment with new tool s.
 5. **Interesting projects:** Work on fun and challenging stuff.

-Docummentation for this course 🧾: https://github.com/ErickAgrazal/2024-SEMI-DESIX-G1 👈🏻
+Documentation  for this course 🧾: https://github.com/ErickAgrazal/2024-SEMI-DESIX-G1 👈🏻

 <br>